What to expect

 We've tried this before and it's been really well received.
 And if it sounds a bit scary, remember you can always pass!

-8pm: quick break
+8pm: optional break

 8.10pm: roundtable chat about a pre-agreed topic